Educational Access Scheme (EAS)

 Access and equity schemes

 Access and equity schemes can help you access and manage the costs of tertiary education.
 Through access and equity schemes, institutions may offer you:

 You may be eligible for access and equity schemes if you have experienced financial hardship or educational disadvantage.

-Contact an institution for information about their access and equity schemes.
+Refer to the institutions website for information about their access and equity schemes.

 Regional preference schemes

-Contact an institution for information about their regional preference schemes.
+Refer to the institutions website for information about their regional preference schemes.